Plant an Asparagus Patch

 Asparagus (Asparagus officinalis) loses its flavor rapidly once it’s been harvested, which is exactly why you need your own asparagus patch.
 Feel free to ignore the rumors about asparagus being a fussy thing with particular tastes.
 I don’t subscribe to that asparagus description.
-In fact, I don’t find them any more demanding than any other vegetable.
+In fact, I don’t find it any more demanding than any other vegetable.

-Planting and Growing Asparagus
+Planting and growing asparagus

 For mild winter climates, asparagus is planted in the fall or early winter.
 If you’re in a cold winter area, wait until early spring to get them into the garden bed.
 Asparagus can be planted as one-year-old (sometimes two-year-old) crowns or from seed.
 Both are acceptable, however, crowns are the preferred way since the gardener will gain an entire year or more of time as far as harvest goes.

-Planting Asparagus from Crowns
+Planting asparagus from crowns

 Once the plants start growing, you’ll add more of the compost/soil mix.
 Continue this until the trench is filled.
 The idea is not to cover the tips of the growing asparagus.
-Asparagus likes water so don’t let the roots dry out.
+Asparagus likes water, so don’t let the roots dry out.

-Plant Asparagus from Seed
+Plant asparagus from seed

-That said, the first harvest should be a rather light one — don’t try to feed the neighborhood with it.
+That said, the first harvest should be a rather light one—don’t try to feed the neighborhood with it.
 Harvest the spears by cutting them off with a sharp knife just below the soil line.
 Alternately, you can bend each spear until it snaps off just above the soil line.